 There are some truly awesome online curriculum options.
 Our favourite is Kahn Academy.
 We also use the National Geographic website.

 This is a wonderful free resource that is a mix of videos and exercises.
-The videos are short (rarely over 10 mins), and explain one small aspect of knowledge, be it mathematics, science, economics, art or almost anything!
+The videos are short (rarely over 10 mins).
+And they explain one small aspect of knowledge, be it mathematics, science, economics, art or almost anything!

-The mathematics section is the most fleshed out – it has a lovely tree of knowledge that builds from basic arithmetic up to high school maths.
-There are quizzes and exercises, and the student can earn badges for doing various things – getting so many right in a row, watching a certain amount of videos on a topic, etc. C loves getting a new badge.
+The mathematics section is the most fleshed out.
+It has a lovely tree of knowledge that builds from basic arithmetic up to high school maths.
+There are quizzes and exercises, and the student can earn badges for doing various things, For example, getting so many right in a row, watching a certain amount of videos on a topic, etc. C loves getting a new badge.

 |C writing words from Kahn Academy biology talks|